pedroieremis/pedroieremis/README.md

 ---

 <div align="center">
-<p>I am 19 years old and, i am currently studying Compute Networks at IFRN-Central.
+<p>I'm 20 years old and I'm currently studying Computer Networks at IFRN-Central and working as a Network and Infrastructure Analyst at GCTI.

 </div>

 <div align="center">